 Fake QR codes on flyers or signs lead to payment pages

-that steal card info.
+that steal card information.
 Use your phone’s browser to visit official sites instead.

 Why Are Tiny